hitblast/dotfiles/README.md

 mise install
 ```

-This will install rest of the required runtimes in this configuration.
+This will install the rest of the required runtimes in this configuration.